-Digestive enzyme medications (such as amylase, pancreatin) may reduce the effectiveness of alpha-glucosidase inhibitors and should not be taken at the same time.
+Digestive enzyme medications (such as amylase, and pancreatin) may reduce the effectiveness of alpha-glucosidase inhibitors and should not be taken at the same time.

-These drugs can cause potentially severe hypoglycemia when used with insulin and can delay absorption of some oral drugs given at the same time.
+These drugs can cause potentially severe hypoglycemia when used with insulin and can delay the absorption of some oral drugs given at the same time.
 They should not be used with other drugs affecting gastrointestinal motility or agents that work by affecting gut absorption of nutrients (such as alpha-glucosidase inhibitors).

-Because Byetta may affect absorption of some drugs given orally, including antibiotics, those drugs should not be used within an hour of a Byetta injection.
+Because Byetta may affect the absorption of some drugs given orally, including antibiotics, those drugs should not be used within an hour of a Byetta injection.
 The drug may also interact with warfarin.

 What are the warnings and precautions for non-insulin diabetes medications?

 Diabetes medications can have interactions with other medications or supplements being used.
 The use of more than one diabetes medication can increase the risk for hypoglycemia.
 Beta-blocker medications can mask the symptoms of hypoglycemia.